Population pyramid: Structure

+Demographic transition

 In the demographic transition model, the size and shape of population pyramids vary.
 In stage one of the demographic transition model, the pyramids have the most defined shape.
 They have the ideal big base and a skinny top.
 In stage two, the pyramid looks similar but starts to widen in the middle age groups.
 In stage three, the pyramids start to round out and look similar in shape to a tombstone.
 In stage four, there is a decrease in the younger age groups.
 This causes the base of the widened pyramid to narrow.
 Lastly, in stage five, the pyramid starts to take on the shape of a kite as the base continues to decrease.
 The shape of the population is dependent upon what the economy is like in the country.
 More developed countries can be found in stages three, four, and five, while the least developed countries have a population represented by the pyramids in stages one and two.